influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withFailedJobsHistoryLimit(failedJobsHistoryLimit)
 ```

-FailedJobsHistoryLimit is the number of failed jobs to be kept at a time
+"FailedJobsHistoryLimit is the number of failed jobs to be kept at a time"

 ### fn cronWorkflow.spec.withSchedule